 After the fall turnover in lakes, which typically occurs with water temperatures in the low to mid-50°F range, the entire basin of a lake is available to crappies and other species.
 In most lakes, the thermocline serves as a barrier since water below it is low in oxygen.
 This freedom of movement allows crappies to occupy whatever habitats seem most suitable in terms of protection from predators, water quality, and availability of prey.

 At early ice, many winter crappies, including some giants remain among the most healthy stands of aquatic vegetation, including cabbage, coontail, and milfoil.
 There they find cover and abundant baitfish that seek shelter among the stalks, including minnows and yearling bluegills, which are a favorite crappie food in winter.
-Some enterprising anglers even scout the weedy flats prior to ice up, relying on Humminbird side-imaging and other electronic marvels to point out the best stands of grass.
+Some enterprising anglers even scout the weedy flats before ice up, relying on Humminbird side-imaging and other electronic marvels to point out the best grass stands.

 In many natural lakes and reservoirs, there’s also a shift into deeper water.
 Here fish find more stable conditions, buffered from frigid nights and cold fronts, and relatively oblivious to light levels since thick ice and snow provide shade.
 They often occupy similar types of structure, including channel turns and creek channels in impoundments.
 In natural lakes, they favor steep breaklines, humps, rockpiles, and deep points, typically hovering several feet off the bottom in loose aggregations as they do in summer.